FromFractalWaves/ctree/README.md

 # CTree: Curate Precise Context Snapshots for AI Chats

 **CTree** is a CLI tool designed to transform chaotic codebases into structured context snapshots.
-It intelligently organizes and extracts code for precise AI interactions, making it invaluable for developers working with AI assistants on complex codebases like Next.js apps or FastAPI backends.
+It allows users to intelligently organizes and extracts code for precise AI interactions, making it invaluable for developers working with AI assistants on complex codebases like Next.js apps or FastAPI backends.

 ---